meshcloud/meshcloud-docs/docs/meshstack.aws.metering.md

 * The region of the S3 bucket
 * The name of the report
 * The "Report path prefix" configured when creating the report

+When processing the AWS Cost and Usage Report to generate the Usage Report in the meshPanel,

+* Only the line items with [line item type](https://docs.aws.amazon.com/cur/latest/userguide/Lineitem-columns.html#l-L) `DiscountedUsage`, `Fee`, `Usage` and `SavingsPlanCoveredUsage` are taken into the calculation.
+* Only the line items with [bill type](https://docs.aws.amazon.com/cur/latest/userguide/billing-columns.html#b-B) `Anniversary` are taken into the calculation
+* For each line item, we take the [effective cost](https://docs.aws.amazon.com/cur/latest/userguide/reservation-columns.html#r-E) when available and [unblended cost](https://docs.aws.amazon.com/cur/latest/userguide/Lineitem-columns.html#l-U) otherwise